Toronto Transit Commission: Streetcars

 Toronto's streetcar system is one of the few in North America still operating along street-running tracks.
 It has been operating since the mid-19th century.
 Horsecar service started in 1861, and 600 V DC overhead electric service began in 1892.
 New TTC routes since the 1940s have generally been operated by other modes of transportation, and the less busy streetcar routes have also been converted.
 Streetcar routes are now focused on the downtown area, although two run farther from the core: one being on St. Clair Avenue, 6 km from Lake Ontario on average, served by the 512 St. Clair streetcar route, and another on Lake Shore Boulevard (the western portion of 501 Queen), which runs through the Etobicoke district nearly to the city limits with Mississauga at Etobicoke Creek in Long Branch.

 Up until 1995, the TTC operated a fleet of 765 PCC-type streetcars, 540 of which it purchased new.
 The rest were purchased as other cities sold their PCC streetcar fleets.

 From 1987 until September 2019, the TTC operated two-car Articulated Light Rail Vehicle (ALRV) streetcars, a longer version of the Canadian Light Rail Vehicle (CLRV) streetcars.

 Following the retirement of the TTC's CLRV streetcars on December 29, 2019, the entire TTC streetcar fleet consists of the low-floor Flexity Outlook vehicles from Bombardier Transportation, the first of which entered service on the 510 Spadina route on August 31, 2014.

+The TTC has also proposed a new streetcar extension east of Union, serving the eastern waterfront area.
+Starting at Union station, the new route would run down the waterfront before going north to Distillery Loop.
+It would then proceed to run on Ookwemin Minising and end on a looped section of track.